dsi-clinic/the-clinic/slurm.md

 Logging in through the command line makes it so all commands you run in that terminal are executed on the remote machine.
 But command line editors (like vim and emacs) can have a significan learning curve compared to editors like VS Code.
 For this reason we will use a VS Code extension that allows you to connect your whole VS Code window to the cluster (and utilize all of VS Code's nice features and extensions).
 Instructions are located below.

+## Step 1: Prerequisites

+This guide is specifically tailored to the University of Chicago DSI Cluster, though it should be generally applicable to most slurm clusters.
+The guide assumes you have:

+- A CNET id
-Get a [CS Account](https://account-request.cs.uchicago.edu/account/requests) if you don't have one already.
+- A CS Account.
+Get [one here](https://account-request.cs.uchicago.edu/account/requests) if you don't have one already.
+- A reasonably up to date and functioning computer running on Windows (10/11), Mac (10.13+/High Sierra+), or Linux.
+- An internet connection.
+You'll need internet to use ssh.
+- VS Code
+- A GitHub account

-## SSH Keys
+## Step 2: Set up SSH

 It can be annoying / burdensome to type in your passwords constantly to connect to the cluster or push/pull from GitHub.
 We can switch to authunticating based on *something we have* using ssh keys.

-### Windows Specific Instructions
+### [Windows Users Only] Part I: Enable OpenSSH

-If you are using Windows 10, you can use OpenSSH like Mac and Linux users.
+If you are using Windows 10 or 11, you can use OpenSSH like Mac and Linux users.
 If you use WSL2, please see [specific instructions](#wsl).
 To ensure it is set up correctly, complete the following (from [this SO answwer](https://stackoverflow.com/a/40720527)):
 1. Open Manage optional features from the start menu and make sure you have Open SSH Client in the list.
 If not, you should be able to add it.
 2. Open Services from the start Menu
 3. Scroll down to OpenSSH Authentication Agent > right click > properties